MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/3-how-azure-private-link-works.md

 * *guid*.
 A globally unique ID generated automatically by Azure.
 * *suffix*.
 The text region.azure.privatelinkservice; region is the region where the Private Link Service is deployed.

-Once that's done, you share the Private Link Service alias with the consumers of your custom service.
-Each consumer then sets up a Private Endpoint in their own Azure virtual network and maps the endpoint to the Private Link Service alias.
+You share the Private Link Service alias with the consumers of your custom service.
+Each consumer then sets up a Private Endpoint in their own Azure virtual network.
+The consumer then maps the endpoint to the Private Link Service alias.

 Here are some key points to consider when evaluating Private Link Service: